dongqi-DQ/GEO4PALM/README.md

 [case]
 case_name         -  case names for all domains
-origin_time       -  date and time at model start*
+origin_time       -  date and time at model start* config_proj       -  default is EPSG:4326.
+This projection uses lat/lon to locate domain.
+This may not be changed. tif_proj          -  projection of input tif files.
+We recommend users use local projection with unitsin metre, e.g. for New Zealand users, EPSG:2193 is a recommended choice.

 [domain]
 ndomain           -  maximum number of domains, when >=2, domain nesting is enabled